Author: Tara Smylie

 Relax your standards

-There’s no need to find the “perfect” job immediately – you never know what an opportunity can lead to.
+There’s no need to find the “perfect” job immediately – you never know where your job search will lead.
 Instead of chasing your number-one dream position, focus your efforts on landing a “good enough” job and consider where it could take you in the future.
 Nowadays it’s very common to end up working in a different field than the one you formally trained in, so stay open to the possibility of doing something a little unfamiliar.

 As a final note: remember to enjoy the free time you have right now.
 You may not get the chance to take time off work for a while once you do have a job – so make the most of it while you can!
 Take this opportunity to polish your skills, reach out to old contacts, and get back in touch with the hobbies that fell by the wayside during your college days.